How to Perform a Walk Audit

 A Walk Audit can help individuals and communities to identify areas for improvement in their neighborhoods and cities.

 We believe walkability is key to developing accessible, sustainable, and connected communities.
-A Walk Audit can help individuals and communities to identify areas for improvement in their neighborhoods and cities and develop placemaking strategies to improve quality of life.
-Individuals of all ages and abilities can, and should, participate in walking audits in their communities, as it is important that streets, sidewalks, crosswalks, and other critical infrastructure are accessible to all community members.
+A Walk Audit can help individuals and communities identify areas for improvement in their neighborhoods and cities and develop placemaking strategies to improve quality of life.
+Individuals of all ages and abilities can and should participate in walking audits in their communities, as it is important that streets, sidewalks, crosswalks, and other critical infrastructure are accessible to all community members.
 By recording and reporting your findings, you can advocate for changes in your community and become a Patron in your city.

 What is a Walk Audit?